unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-16-where-local-inference-performance-actually-comes-from.md

 published: true
 ---

-This is Part 11 of the fourteen-part Local-First Agent Operations series.
+This is Part 11 of the seventeen-part Local-First Agent Operations series.
 In [Part 10](/technology/2026/09/12/squeezing-more-inference-from-apple-silicon-llama-cpp-today-mlxforge-later/), I broke inference latency into phases and put a fail-closed comparison contract around the results.
 That gave me a much better answer to the question, "Where is the time going?"
 It did not answer the next question, which was, "What should I touch?"

 That second question is where performance work gets interesting, and where it can get expensive in a hurry.
 A trace may show that prompt processing dominates a request, but shrinking the context can throw away information the agent needs.
 A smaller quantization may fit comfortably in memory and quietly damage the work I actually care about.
 A speculative path may produce impressive decode numbers while consuming enough memory to make the rest of the machine miserable.